CMU-313/CMU-313.github.io/docs/recitations/reci1-github.md

   - **Make sure it is to the main of your own forked repository!** By default, Github selects the original repository instead of your own forked repository.
   - Name your pull request appropriately
   - In the description, describe what changes has been made to address the issue, and how has the changes been tested
   - Notice that the GitHub action workflow runs automatically when you create the pull request!
-You should check that the file you translated passes the eslint check and that the correctness tests still pass
+You should check that there are no eslint errors associated with the file that you translated and that the correctness tests still pass. *** Note that the GitHub action itself won't pass because the linter won't pass until both files are translated, i.e. both PRs are merged. ***
 - Assign the issue you created to the pull request
 - Request your partner for a code review